keatonb/keatonb.github.io/_posts/2020-05-04-least-squares-power-spectrum.md

 <img src="http://keatonb.github.io/img/mle_corner.png"
 />

-Nailed it.
+Nailed it!
 Over many realizations of random noise, the MLE parameters are distributed around the true underlying values that I used to generate the data.
 Finally, let's compare the distributions for each parameter obtained by MLE (black) and least squares (red) directly.